-- H. A State, county, municipality, Federally-recognized Indian Tribe, or agencies thereof, may submit a petition to the Commission to participate as an interested entity under 10 CFR 2.309(d)(2).
+H. A State, county, municipality, Federally-recognized Indian Tribe, or agencies thereof, may submit a petition to the Commission to participate as an interested entity under 10 CFR 2.309(d)(2).
 The petition should state the nature and extent of the petitioner's interest in the proceeding.
-The petition should be submitted to the Commission by \\\\\\ [60 days from the date of publication of this Federal Register notice].
-The petition must be filed in accordance with the filing instructions in paragraph G, above, for petitions submitted under 10 CFR 2.309, except that State and Federally recognized Indian tribes do not need to address the standing requirements in 10 CFR 2.309(d)(1).
-The Commission will rule on petitions filed under 10 CFR 2.309(d)(2).
-The entities listed above could also seek to participate in a hearing as a non-party pursuant to 10 CFR 2.315(c). - I. Any person who does not wish, or is not qualified, to become a party to this proceeding may request permission to make a limited appearance pursuant to the provisions of 10 CFR 2.315(a).
+The petition should be submitted to the Commission by [60 days from the date of publication of this Federal Register notice].
+The petition must be filed in accordance with the filing instructions in paragraph G, above, for petitions submitted under 10 CFR 2.309, except that State and Federally-recognized Indian tribes do not need to address the standing requirements in 10 CFR 2.309(d)(1) if the facility is located within its boundaries.
+The entities listed above could also seek to participate in a hearing as a nonparty pursuant to 10 CFR 2.315(c).

+I. Any person who does not wish, or is not qualified, to become a party to this proceeding may request permission to make a limited appearance pursuant to the provisions of 10 CFR 2.315(a).
 A person making a limited appearance may make an oral or written statement of position on the issues, but may not otherwise participate in the proceeding.
 A limited appearance may be made at any session of the hearing or at any prehearing conference, subject to such limits and conditions as may be imposed by the Board.
-Persons desiring to make a limited appearance are requested to inform the Secretary of the Commission by [60 days from the date of publication of this notice].
+Persons desiring to make a limited appearance are requested to inform the Secretary of the Commission by [60 days from the date of publication of this Federal Register notice].